France in the Eurovision Song Contest 2009

-France participated in the Eurovision Song Contest 2009 with the song "Et s'il fallait le faire" written by Fred Blondin and Anse Lazio.
-The song was performed by Patricia Kaas.
+France was represented at the Eurovision Song Contest 2009 with the song "Et s'il fallait le faire" written by Fred Blondin and Anse Lazio, and performed by Patricia Kaas.
 The French broadcaster France Télévisions in collaboration with the television channel France 3 internally selected the French entry for the 2009 contest in Moscow, Russia.
 Patricia Kaas was officially announced by France 3 as the French entrant on 28 January 2009 and later the song was presented to the public as the contest entry on 1 February 2009.

 As a member of the "Big Four", France automatically qualified to compete in the final of the Eurovision Song Contest.
 Performing in position 3, France placed eighth out of the 25 participating countries with 107 points.

 Background

 Prior to the 2009 Contest, France had participated in the Eurovision Song Contest fifty-one times since its debut as one of seven countries to take part in 1956.
 France first won the contest in 1958 with "Dors, mon amour" performed by André Claveau.
 In the 1960s, they won three times, with "Tom Pillibi" performed by Jacqueline Boyer in 1960, "Un premier amour" performed by Isabelle Aubret in 1962 and "Un jour, un enfant" performed by Frida Boccara, who won in 1969 in a four-way tie with the Netherlands, Spain and the United Kingdom.
 France's fifth victory came in 1977, when Marie Myriam won with the song "L'oiseau et l'enfant".
 France have also finished second four times, with Paule Desjardins in 1957, Catherine Ferry in 1976, Joëlle Ursull in 1990 and Amina in 1991, who lost out to Sweden's Carola in a tie-break.
 In the 21st century (up until 2009), France has had less success, only making the top ten two times, with Natasha St-Pier finishing fourth in 2001 and Sandrine François finishing fifth in 2002.
 In 2008, the nation finished in nineteenth place with the song "Divine" performed by Sébastien Tellier.

 The French national broadcaster, France Télévisions, broadcasts the event within France and delegates the selection of the nation's entry to the television channel France 3.
 France 3 confirmed that France would participate in the 2009 Eurovision Song Contest on 18 July 2008.
 The French broadcaster had used both national finals and internal selection to choose the French entry in the past.
 The French entries from 2005 to 2007 were selected via a national final that featured several competing acts.
 In 2008, the broadcaster opted to internally select the French entry, a procedure that was continued in order to select the 2009 entry.